lotgd-archivist/about/README.md

 # Archived Versions

 **BEWARE** The following repositories contain very old code that you may not be able to run on modern setups.
+And you maybe *should* not run them, unless you gave them a once-over in terms of security.

 ## 0.9.7